ivanivanov10101/bachelor-project/README.md

-# CO2 and websites: a quantitative study on environmental impact.
+# CO2 and The Internet: a quantitative study on environmental impact
 This repository is a companion page for the following thesis:
 > Ivan Ivanov.
 2022.
-CO2 and websites: a quantitative study on environmental impact.
+CO2 and The Internet: a quantitative study on environmental impact

 It contains all the material required for replicating the study, including: Python source code, `.ipynb` files, and gathered data.